VIC.GOV.AU | Policy and Advisory Library

 • demonstrated experience in participating in working parties or reference groups

-• demonstrated understanding of the role of the executive
+• demonstrated understanding of the role of the school network executive

-• willingness and ability to commit to the time and workload associated with being an executive member
+• willingness and ability to commit to the time and workload associated with being a school network executive member

 • demonstrated leadership skills and experience